elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     other::r--

-So only root can write to that file, let&#8217;s try writing data to file as root and then as user user1:
+So only root can write to that file, let's try writing data to file as root and then as user user1:

     [root@rhel01 mnt]# echo test >> /tmp/root_file
     [root@rhel01 mnt]# cat /mnt/root_file